Tanwir7/abhawaApp/README.md

 Minimal UI

 # How to use
 Download/Clone the repo.
-Then perform the following:
+Go to project directory and then perform the following commands:
 ```
 >npm install
 >npm start